emina1706/foreign-exchange-trades/README.md

-# Salesforce DX Project: Foreign Exchange traders
+# Salesforce DX Project: Foreign Exchange Traders

-A Salesforce application that allows us to create and store foreign exchange trades and uses an extarnel service that has an information of the latest currency rates available.
+A Salesforce application that allows us to create and store foreign exchange trades and uses an external service that has an information of the latest currency rates available.

 ## Configure your environment in order to test this Salesforce DX Project